leptos-null/PrayerTimes/README.md

 PrayerTimes is an app to view Islamic prayer times.

+---

+Islamic prayer times are based off of solar positions.
+There are different opinions on each of these, however the general descriptions are as follows:

+- Fajr: dawn, begins when the light of the sun begins to become visible in the sky

+- Sunrise: end of Fajr time, when the sun crosses the horizon (from being below the horizon, to above)

+- Dhuhr: solar noon, i.e. solar zenith

+- Asr: begins when the length of an object's shadow is some particular factor (usually 1) of the object's length

+- Maghrib: sunset, when the sun crosses the horizon (from being above the horizon, to below)

+- Isha: dusk, begins when there is no longer light from the sun in the sky

+---

 All calculations are performed on-device.
 The only internet access used is for reverse-geocoding (convert latitude and longitude to a city name).

 PrayerTimes supports the following preferences: